GuilhermeRoque/openweatherconsumer/README.md

 - `make test-build-img`: Builds a Docker image for running the tests.
 - `make test-run`: Runs the tests.

+**Notes**:
+- If you can't use make because you are no in a Linux system you can copy and paste the commands in the file Makefile

 ### Summary

 - To run the application, execute `make all`.
 Afterward, you can access the REST API documentation at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).